-Timor Sea LNG Project (TSLNGP, MEO 100%)
+Tassie Shoal LNG Project (TSLNG, MEO 100%)

-The TSLNGP requires approximately 3 Tcf of clean, low CO2 (<4%) gas to operate for 20 years.
-Gas supply for the LNG plant could come from one or more of the neighbouring undeveloped gas fields confronting economic challenges imposed by long distances from land and high domestic construction costs.
-The Greater Sunrise resource represents the most obvious feedstock for the LNG project, however resource ownership is embroiled in international arbitration over the location of maritime boundaries that determine the ownership of the resource.
-Given most of the remaining gas in the immediate vicinity of Tassie Shoal contains moderate to high CO_2 gas, efforts concentrated on the Tassie Shoal Methanol Project.
+The TSLNG requires approximately 3 Tcf of low CO_2 gas to operate for 20 years.
+Gas supply for the LNG plant could come from one or more of the neighbouring undeveloped gas fields confronting economic challenges imposed by long distances from land, high domestic construction costs and/or high FLNG development costs.
+The Greater Sunrise resource represents the most obvious source of gas for the LNG project.
+Any LNG project proposed for gas in the region of Tassie Shoal has the potential to utilise the TSLNG development path as an alternative to FLNG or piping gas to an onshore LNG facility.
+Due to its proximity to the resource and modularised construction, TSLNG has a significant cost advantage when compared to both floating LNG (FLNG) and onshore Australia development paths.